 top of page

-Embodying Safety: A Certificate for Integrating Yoga, Qigong & Polyvagal Theory
+Embodying Safety: Integrating Yoga, Qigong & Polyvagal Theory

-Embodying Safety: A Certificate for Integrating Yoga, Qigong & Polyvagal Theory
+Embodying Safety: Integrating Yoga, Qigong & Polyvagal Theory

 35